BartoliniAndBorderCollies/Employee_attendance_tracking/README.md

 - PESEL or NIP
 - Date of employment

-More technical documentation about those can be found in the separate document.
+More technical documentation about those can be found in the separate document (provided below).

 ## Improved searching
 Searching for employees should now include all the existing and new options.
 Explanation: